-1. Start by downloading and printing our Plan Your Year calendar.
+1. Start by requesting a Plan Your Year calendar from your Regional Coordinator (email him/her at [yourstate]@studentsforlife.org).
 Look up your university calendar which should have dates for the first and last day of classes each semester, dates for final exams, days off, and special university events.
 Mark all of these dates on your group calendar so that there won’t be any conflicts with the activities you schedule.
 Also look up local pro-life organizations and list their events on your calendar – you may want to attend or volunteer at these events.

 3. Schedule regular recruitment efforts, meetings, volunteer opportunities, and social events on your master group calendar.
-Use the SFLA Recruitment Guide to formulate an effective recruitment strategy.
 Remember that every event is a recruitment opportunity.
 Your group should also plan to have regular weekly meetings on a set day at a set time and location.
 If you have additional meetings write those in as well.
 Your group should be regularly involved in volunteering at a local pregnancy help organization or right to life organization.
 This can include sidewalk counseling or holding vigils at an abortion clinic.
 Finally, don’t forget to plan regular social events to help bond club members!

 4. Discuss this calendar at your first meeting of the year.
 Go through the event ideas and talk about the work required for each one.
 Ask for comments, ideas, or suggestions from your group members.
 Make any changes, additions or deletions as needed and then start working to make the events you have planned happen.
 Assign a member to be in charge of coordinating each event or other specific tasks.